tedtalksbits/us-citizenship-quiz/README.md

 namely:
 - styled-components [learn more](https://www.npmjs.com/package/styled-components)

-- a splash of React confetti <a href="https://www.npmjs.com/package/react-confetti">❤️🎉</a>
+- a splash of React confetti <a href="https://www.npmjs.com/package/react-confetti">❤️🎉 Learn more</a>

 ### Prerequisites